Dental crowns ("caps") - What are they? When is one needed? -

-4) What kinds of materials are dental crowns made out of?
+4) What kinds of materials are crowns made out of?

 - Porcelain (or other type of dental ceramic.)

-- Metal alloy (a gold or other precious, semi-precious or non-precious alloy).
+- Metal (precious, semi-precious or non-precious dental alloy).

 - A combination of dental ceramic and metal alloy (porcelain-fused-to-metal crowns).

-Each of the above types of crowns has its own characteristic advantages and disadvantages, and therefore its own set of most-suited applications.
+Each of the above types of restorations has its own characteristic advantages and disadvantages, and therefore its own set of most-suited applications.

-We've dedicated a page to this topic. - What type of dental crown makes the best choice for you?
+We've dedicated an entire page to this topic. - What type of dental crown makes the best choice for you?

 5) Reasons why dental crowns are placed.

-A dentist might recommend placing a crown on a tooth for a variety of reasons but, in general, most of them will fall within one (or more) of the following categories:
+A dentist might recommend capping a tooth for a variety of reasons but most tend to fall within one or more of the following categories: